kabirt7/to-do-app/README.md

 - Table name: to_dos
 - API Swagger documentation - http://localhost:8080/swagger-ui/index.html#/

-## Known Issues

-- Need to add in Toast Notifications for strikethrough
-- Back-end error handling needs to be improved
-- Stuck on one test for toast nofications

 ## MVP

 - CRUD-enabled TSX app with Spring Boot backend